kana800/mathlib/README.md

 ### What is `mathlib`?

-`mathlib` project is collection of small math scripts; Some of these scripts are obtained from books or articles while some are written by me just to the learn the concept of it.
+`mathlib` project is collection of small math scripts; I wrote them to mainly solidify my understanding on certain topics.

-> *If a script is taken off from a book or an article it will be mentioned in the script itself*.

 There will be some notes from courses and youtube series that I followed to grasp certain topics, you can find them in my [`garden`](https://kannna.xyz/garden/) section.